David Berty

 David Berty (born 11 June 1970) is a French former international rugby union player and a wheelchair rugby league player.

 A native of Toulouse, Berty was a winger and gained six France caps during the 1990s, debuting in a home Test against the All Blacks.
 He also represented France at the 1993 Rugby World Cup Sevens.

 Berty won five Brennus Shields playing with Stade Toulousain and was the top try-scorer in the 1993–94 French Championship.
 He played in Stade Toulousain's 1995–96 Heineken Cup title-winning side.

-In 2002, Berty was diagnosed with multiple sclerosis, a condition that has left him confined to a wheelchair.
+In 2002, Berty was diagnosed with multiple sclerosis, a condition that has left him unable to walk.